wbyoung/jsi/reference.md

   This book will probably teach you some good practices to keep you from forming bad habits.

+* _Effective JavaScript_, David Herman
+  Intermediate, $20
+  This is a good book to teach you some finer points of JavaScript, how things work, which language features to use, and which to avoid.

 * _Secrets of the JavaScript Ninja_, John Resig and Bear Bibeault
   Advanced, $40
   This is a good advanced book that will teach you about many real world